HaneulCheong/Elysium-for-DeCiv-Redux/README.md

 <img src="Images/BuildingIcons/Court.png" alt="Icon of a Court" height="50" />

-- Replaces Prison Camp
+- Standalone building that is a pseudo-replacement for the Prison Camp
 - Gained
   - +1 Culture
-  - +2 Maintenance Cost
+  - +1 Maintenance Cost
   - Only available in cities with a Stele of Constitution
 - Lost
   - Can only be built in annexed city